 A fork holding up a bite of gluten free tiramisu.

-A slice of tiramisu on a plate with a brown fork.
+A slice of gluten-free tiramisu on a small white plate.

 Gluten Free Tiramisu